-Among the list of top countries, India stands in second place with an estimate of 77 million people with diabetes.
+Among the list of top countries, India stands in second place with an estimated 77 million people with diabetes.
 That means that for every six diabetes people in the world, one is from India.
 The number is expected to increase steadily in the next 25 years.
-This makes people more anxious to know more about diabetes like what are symptoms of diabetes?
+This makes people more anxious to know more about diabetes like what are the symptoms of diabetes?
 What are the types of diabetes?
 What can be done to live a normal life with diabetes?

 So, here’s everything you wanted to know about diabetes.

 Diabetes Mellitus (DM), commonly known as Diabetes, is the most common chronic metabolic disease in the world wherein blood sugars are increased.
 Diabetes is considered a disorder as it brings with it a lot of other health complications affecting major parts of the body like kidneys, heart, brain, and others.
 Without proper control and careful management, diabetes can also lead to severe life-threatening complications like stroke and heart disease.
 Everyone has this question “Does Diabetes Shorten your Life?”
 The short answer is “Not actually”.
 The life expectancy of people with diabetes can be impacted by when the person spots the symptoms, and how soon he/she gets it treated.

 There are different kinds of diabetes and controlling diabetes depends on its type.
 Not all forms of diabetes are caused due to obesity or an unhealthy lifestyle.
 So, the first and foremost thing is to get an accurate diagnosis of the type of diabetes you have.

 What Are The Types Of Diabetes, Its Causes, And Symptoms?